robtweed/mg-webComponents/TUTORIAL.md

 of WebComponents.

 *mg-webComponents* is designed to be completely dynamic, avoiding the need for bundling or pre-compiling.
-As per the true spirit of the web architecture, verything is fetched from the web server dynamically as and when needed.
+As per the true spirit of the web architecture, everything is fetched from the web server dynamically as and when needed.

 *mg-webComponents* makes use of the built-in capabilities of modern browsers, and therefore requires no other